 After observation days have ended, the iNaturalist community will help properly identify and catalog the species in a marathon tech session.
 Final results will be announced by iNaturalist (and on this page).

-Why is Citizen Science Important?
+Why is Community Science Important?